rasvob/HU-Homel/DL_CNN.md

 * 🎯 Try minimally 2 different models
     * 🚀 The first model should be built from scratch, i.e. create your own architecture and train the model
       * If you perform various experiments or hyper-parameter tuning make sure to include everyting in the Notebook step by step with some brief comments about the experiments
-        * 💡 e.g. effect of BatchNormalization,layer sizes or optimizer choice on accuracy,train time, ...
+        * 💡 e.g. effect of BatchNormalization, layer sizes or optimizer choice on accuracy, train time, ...
     * 🚀 The second model will use transfer learning techniques
       * You can try any model you wish, e.g. ResNet50, Inception, MobileNet, etc.
         * Take a look at [this list](https://keras.io/api/applications/) and try at least one of them
-      * 📌 Fine tune the model for your dataset and compare it with the model that you created from scratch
+      * 📌 Fine tune the model for your dataset and compare it with the model that you have created from scratch

 ## General Information